Later Jin invasion of Joseon

-The Later Jin invasion of Joseon occurred in early 1627 when the Later Jin prince Amin led an invasion of the Joseon dynasty.
-The war ended after three months with the Later Jin establishing itself as sovereign tributary overlord over Joseon.
-However Joseon continued its relationship with the Ming dynasty and showed defiance in solidifying its tributary relationship with the Later Jin.
+The Later Jin invasion of Joseon occurred in early 1627 when the Later Jin prince Amin led an invasion of the Joseon Kingdom.
+The war ended after three months, with the Later Jin establishing itself as sovereign tributary overlord over Joseon.
+However Joseon continued its relationship with the Ming and showed defiance in solidifying its tributary relationship with the Later Jin.
 It was followed by the Qing invasion of Joseon in 1636.

 Background

-The kingdom of Joseon had previously sent 10,069 musketeers and 3,000 archers to aid the Ming dynasty in attacking the Later Jin in 1619, which culminated in an allied defeat at the Battle of Sarhū.
-The Joseon general Gang Hong-rip surrendered with his remaining forces and insisted that Joseon did not hold anything against the Jurchens, having only sent reinforcements to repay an obligation to Ming.
+In 1619, the kingdom of Joseon had sent 10,069 musketeers and 3,000 archers to aid the Ming dynasty in attacking the Later Jin, which culminated in an allied defeat at the Battle of Sarhū.
+The Joseon general Gang Hong-rip surrendered with his remaining forces and insisted that Joseon did not hold anything against the Jurchens, having only sent reinforcements to repay an obligation to the Ming.

 In 1623, a faction at the Joseon court known as the Westerners deposed King Gwanghaegun (Hangul: 광해군, Hanja: 光海君) and installed Injo as king.
-The following year Yi Gwal rebelled against King Injo, but failed in ousting him, and the rebellion was crushed.
-Its survivors fled to the Jin court where they recommended Hong Taiji to invade Joseon.
-General Gang Hong-rip was also led to believe by the survivors that his family had died in the coup, so he pushed for the invasion out of a desire for revenge.
+The following year, Yi Gwal rebelled against King Injo, but failed to oust him, and the rebellion was crushed.
+Its survivors fled to the Jin court, where they recommended Hong Taiji to invade Joseon.
+General Gang Hong-rip was also led to believe by the survivors that his family had died in the attempted coup, so he pushed for such an invasion out of a desire for revenge.

-Meanwhile the Westerners took on an explicitly pro-Ming and anti-Jurchen stance in their relations with the two states.
+Meanwhile, the Westerners took on an explicitly pro-Ming and anti-Jurchen stance in their relations with the two states.
 Injo severed relations with the Later Jin on the advice of his advisers.
 The Ming general Mao Wenlong's army of 26,000 men engaged in raids against the Jurchens from an island base off the Korean peninsula.
 The Westerners aided him by allowing him to station his troops in Uiju.

-The Later Jin had lost at the Battle of Ningyuan the previous year and their Khan, Nurhaci, died from his wounds afterwards.
+The Later Jin had lost at the Battle of Ningyuan the previous year, and their Khan, Nurhaci, died from his wounds afterwards.
 Peace negotiations with the Ming after the battle delayed an aggressive Ming response to the Jurchen loss, and the Ming general Yuan Chonghuan was busy fortifying the border garrisons and training new musketeers.
 The new Khan, Hong Taiji, was eager for a quick victory to consolidate his position.
-By invading Joseon he also hoped to extract much needed resources for his army and subjects, who had suffered in the war against Ming.
+By invading Joseon, he also hoped to extract much needed resources for his army and subjects, who had suffered in the war against the Ming.